greg-js/arch-wiki-md-repo/wiki/_content/english/Stress Test.md

 ### Linpack

-**Note:** The AUR linpack package runs only on Intel CPUs.

-Linpack makes use of the BLAS (Basic Linear Algebra Subprograms) libraries for performing basic vector and matrix operations. and is an excellent way to stress CPUs for stability. [linpack](https://aur.archlinux.org/packages/linpack/) is available from the AUR.
-After installation, users should adjust `/etc/linpack.conf` according to the amount of memory on the target system.
+[linpack](https://aur.archlinux.org/packages/linpack/) makes use of the BLAS (Basic Linear Algebra Subprograms) libraries for performing basic vector and matrix operations.
+It is an excellent way to stress CPUs for stability (only Intel CPUs are supported).
+After installation, users should copy `/usr/share/linpack/linpack.conf` to `~/.config/linpack.conf` and adjust it according to the amount of memory on the system.

 ### Systester (AKA SuperPi for Windows)